 Eddington Medal (1969)

-Antony Hewish was born on 11 May 1924 in Fowey, Cornwall, United Kingdom.
+Antony Hewish was born on May 11, 1924, in Fowey, Cornwall, United Kingdom.
 His father was a banker and he was the youngest of his parents’ three sons.

 It was at TRE, that he first met Martin Ryle, who at that time was working on radar system for R.A.F.
 Anthony Hewish joined him to work on his airborne radar-counter-measure devices.

 Hewish is best known for his designing of Interplanetary Scintillation Array, also known as IPS or Pulsar Array.
 After he showed how interplanetary scintillation could be used to obtain high angular resolution he decided to build a giant phased-array antenna for a major sky survey; something very different from existing radio telescopes.
 In 1965, he obtained a grant of £20,000 and began working on it.
-The array was completed by 1967 and in the month of July, they began their sky survey.
+The array was completed by 1967, and in the month of July, they began their sky survey.

 In 1974, Antony Hewish and Martin Ryle were jointly awarded the Nobel Prize in Physics "for their pioneering research in radio astrophysics: Ryle for his observations and inventions, in particular of the aperture synthesis technique, and Hewish for his decisive role in the discovery of pulsars".
 It was the first time that the prize was awarded for observational astronomy.

-Hewish believes that science and religion are complementary.
+Hewish believed that science and religion are complementary.
 In the forward to 'Questions of Truth' complied by John Polkinghorne and Nicholas Beale, he declared that, “The ghostly presence of virtual particles defies rational common sense.”
 He then continued to add, “We should be prepared to accept that the deepest aspects of our existence go beyond our common-sense understanding."

 Apart from teaching physics to students at the Cambridge University, he also enjoyed talking to the general public about the excitement of his research work at Royal Institute in London.
-As he himself has stated, “I enjoy the challenge of presenting difficult ideas in an understandable way”.
+As he himself had stated, “I enjoy the challenge of presenting difficult ideas in an understandable way”.